mimir/mimir/README.md

 `sudo python setup.py install`

-Now you can clone this repo and test it out with
+Now you can clone this repo and then change some settings.
+At present we are using SQLite so you should edit Mimir/settings.py to have the correct db info, most crucially the filename.
+Once that is correct we need to sort out the new database bits so run

+`python manage.py syncdb`

+Finally test it out with

 `python manage.py runserver`